 Corporate Consolidated Groups

 Iowa law generally requires each corporation doing business in Iowa to file its own separate Iowa income tax return.
 Affiliated groups of corporations which file a consolidated federal return are permitted to file a single Iowa consolidated return that includes all members of the affiliated group that are subject to Iowa corporate income tax.
 Once an affiliated group has elected to file a consolidated Iowa return, the group is required to continue filing consolidated Iowa returns for all future years unless certain criteria are met.

-This means that when a corporation, which is subject to Iowa income tax, is included on a federal consolidated return and either;
+This means that when a corporation subject to Iowa income tax is included on a federal consolidated return and either;

 - Files its own separate Iowa return, or

 - Is included on a consolidated Iowa return that does not include all of the same members as the federal consolidated return, because not all members of the federal group are subject to Iowa corporate income taxes (Iowa consolidated group),

 the separate Iowa return filer or Iowa consolidated group is required to recalculate their proper current-year business interest expense deduction, and the amount of any prior year disallowed business interest expense carryforward which must be added back for Iowa purposes, for the separate entity or Iowa consolidated group by re-completing for Iowa purposes (pro forma) the federal interest expense deduction forms for the separate entity or Iowa consolidated group.
 The pro forma deduction amount calculated for Iowa purposes is determined in the same manner as the deduction would be calculated for federal purposes, but using only the items of income and interest expense of the separate Iowa entity or Iowa consolidated group.
 The deduction and prior year carryforward adjustments from this pro forma federal calculation are then used to complete the IA 163 and make the proper Iowa adjustments.